Rochester General Hospital

 Can I apply to the IR/DR program as well as the DR program?

 Absolutely.
 We know that some applicants will only be applying to IR/DR residency programs as that is their only goal.
 However, given the limited amount of IR/DR residency positions around the nation and given how competitive it is, we know that many applicants will also be applying to Diagnostic Radiology residency spots as an alternative or backup with the option of applying to an IR Independent Residency position (possibly with ESIR) after completion, akin to what a previous IR fellowship was.
 Residents finishing an integrated program or an Independent residency at RGH both will be ready to take the certifying/oral exam in IR and will be ready to practice IR in either academics or private practice.

 This year, in addition to our IR/DR position, we will also be accepting applications in our Diagnostic Radiology (DR) residency training program for 4 Advanced (A) positions.
-We have been officially approved for the ESIR designation available to diagnostic residents, which will allow ESIR-accepted residents to complete a one-year Independent IR Residency instead of the traditional two-year Independent IR Residency.
+We are approved for the ESIR designation available to diagnostic residents, which will allow ESIR-accepted residents to complete a one-year Independent IR Residency instead of the traditional two-year Independent IR Residency.
 Both IR/DR and DR program directors fully understand this and welcome applicants who have applied or are interested in both programs.

 If accepted for an interview, you will be specifically notified if the interview is for Diagnostic Radiology residency, Interventional Radiology residency, or both.
 Please note that to be accepted to interview for both, you need to have applied separately to both the IR and DR programs at RGH.